GregoryGismondi/spotipython/README.md

 a diversity level of 1, and a focus on the 'danceability' of the song.

 As this was completed for a group project, there will most likely not be any future updates for bug fixes or extra features.

+Note: This project currently will not work as the secret key published is not the one currently in use (for security reasons).